viniciusmeneses/rubiks-cube-calculator/README.md

 # rubiks-cube-calculator

-Simple calculator that shows the number of possible combinations of the Rubik's Cube
+> Simple calculator that shows the number of possible combinations of the Rubik's Cube for a friend